You don't need to visit Yosemite, Iceland, or Patagonia to create stunning landscape photographs.

 Getting everything sharp from foreground to background requires understanding where to focus.
 Focus on the closest object and the background goes soft.
 Focus on the distance and your foreground blurs.

 The solution involves a concept called hyperfocal distance, the focusing point that maximizes depth of field for any given aperture.
-Our guide to getting everything in focus explains this in practical, non-mathematical terms.
+It sounds technical, but in practice it's surprisingly simple once you know the trick.

 Managing Dynamic Range